Metrilo/custom-integration/README.md

 * [Backend integration](#backend-integration)

 ## Import
 Before doing any [Frontend](#frontend-integration) and [Backend](#backend-integration) integrations, you have to sync(import) your data with Metrilo.
 These is the **categories**, **products**, **customers** and **orders** you have on your website.
-Import of categories and products is **crucial** because the [Frontend integration](#frontend-integration) depends on it.
+:warning: Import of categories and products is **crucial** because the [Frontend integration](#frontend-integration) depends on it.
 Import of customers and orders is necessary only if you want to sync any historical data with Metrilo.
+:warning: The order in which the import must be done is categories -> products -> customers -> orders.
+This is because the orders are dependent on the customers and the products, and the products on the categories.

 ### Implementation
 To ease your life, we have made four endpoints which you could use.
+You could use them to import a multiple records at once.
+Just keep the size of a single request **less than 5 MB**.

 #### Import endpoints
 * /product/batch
 * /category/batch
 * /customer/batch
 * /order/batch

-You could use them to import a multiple records at once.
-Just keep the size of a single request less than 5 MB.
-The order in which the import must be done is categories -> products -> customers -> orders.
-This is because the orders are dependent on the customers and the products, and the products on the categories.

 ## Frontend integration